 Add the water to the inner liner pot of the pressure cooker.

 Add the chicken breasts to the pot, overlapping as little as possible for even cooking.

 Sprinkle the ranch dressing mix over the chicken.

-Sprinkle the garlic powder, onion powder, dill weed, parsley, and pepper over the chicken.
+Sprinkle the garlic powder, onion powder, dill weed, parsley, pepper, and smoked paprika over the chicken.

 Break the block of cream cheese up into chunks and put them in the pot.

 Close the lid and set the steam release knob to the Sealing position.

 Press the Pressure Cook/Manual button or dial, then the +/- button or dial to select 12 minutes.
 High Pressure.
 The pot will take several minutes to come to pressure.
 Smaller, thinner chicken breasts need more cook time, increase time to 20 minutes.

 When the cook cycle has finished, turn off the pot and let it sit undisturbed for 10 minutes (10 minute natural release).
 Then turn the steam release knob to the Venting position to release any remaining steam/pressure.

 When the pin in the lid drops back down, open the lid and remove the chicken breasts to a plate.